-To replace a glass of cow's milk (8 oz), mix 1 - 2 tablespoons (6g - 12g) of coconut milk powder with water.
-Coconut milk powder is also delicious when mixed with juice, yogurt, or added to your favorite smoothie.
+To replace a glass of cow’s milk (8 oz), mix 1 - 2 tablespoons (6g - 12g) of coconut milk powder with water.
+Coconut milk powder is also delicious when mixed with juice or yogurt or added to your favorite smoothie.

-To make "light coconut milk," mix 1/2 cup (40g) of coconut milk powder with 1 cup warm water.
+To make “li“ht coconut milk,” m”x 1/2 cup (40g) of coconut milk powder with 1 cup of warm water.

 How to make coconut cream

-To make "coconut cream," mix 1.5 cups (120g) coconut milk powder with 1 cup of warm water.
+To make coconut cream, mix 1.5 cups (120g) of coconut milk powder with 1 cup of warm water.

-Mixing suggestions: To increase flavor and nutritional profile, combined with our organic banana flakes in a smoothie.
+Mixing suggestions: To increase flavor and nutritional profile, combine with our organic banana flakes in a smoothie.